microsoft/Win2D/samples/XamlIslandSample/README.md

 	There is a 6.0 preview package on [myget](https://dotnet.myget.org/gallery/uwpcommunitytoolkit) that supports .NET Core 3 but unfortunately only on Windows 10 19H1 preview.
 Threrefore I added the 6.0.0 branch of Microsoft.Toolkit.Wpf.UI.XamlHost project to the solution and included [PR #74](https://github.com/windows-toolkit/Microsoft.Toolkit.Win32/pull/74) that adds support for Windows 10 1809.
 - Reference Microsoft.Graphics.Canvas

-	Adding a simple project reference to winrt.dll.uap fails with "error NETSDK1007: Cannot find project info for 'winrt\lib\winrt.lib.uap.vcxproj'.
-This can indicate a missing project reference."
-So I added a assembly reference with hint path to Microsoft.Graphics.Canvas.winmd
+	Adding a simple project reference to winrt.dll.uap fails with `error NETSDK1007: Cannot find project info for 'winrt\lib\winrt.lib.uap.vcxproj'.
+This can indicate a missing project reference.` So I added a assembly reference with hint path to Microsoft.Graphics.Canvas.winmd

 ##### XamlIslandSample.Package (Windows Application Package)
 - Reference XamlIslandSample.Desktop project
 - Add C++ Runtime packages to Package.appxmanifest

-		Both packages should be deployed automatically during sample deployment but usually can be found in C:\Program Files (x86)\Microsoft SDKs\Windows Kits\10\ExtensionSDKs\Microsoft.VCLibs\14.0\Appx)
 ```xml
 <PackageDependency Name="Microsoft.VCLibs.140.00" MinVersion="14.0.26706.0" Publisher="CN=Microsoft Corporation, O=Microsoft Corporation, L=Redmond, S=Washington, C=US" />
 <PackageDependency Name="Microsoft.VCLibs.140.00.Debug" MinVersion="14.0.27305.0" Publisher="CN=Microsoft Corporation, O=Microsoft Corporation, L=Redmond, S=Washington, C=US" />
 ```
+		Both packages should be deployed automatically during sample deployment but usually can be found in C:\Program Files (x86)\Microsoft SDKs\Windows Kits\10\ExtensionSDKs\Microsoft.VCLibs\14.0\Appx

+##### How to build, start and debug

+To start the sample build, deploy and start XamlIslandSample.Package.
+At the time of writing there seems to be a bug in VS 2019 that leads to unreliable build after XamlIslandSample.Desktop changed.
+Rebuild and deploy the package project manually helps.
+To debug the Win2D components select `Mixed (Managed and Native)` under Debug in XamlIslandSample.Package properties.